ChaimSh/bookify-frontend/README.md

 This app was made using React.js framework with Rails backend.

 ## Description
-This is app is designed to allow users to list their favorite books.
-Giving them full ability to view, create, update and delete their books.
+This is app is designed to allow users to list their favorite books, giving them full ability to view, create, update and delete their books.

 ## Installation
 1. You can start by forking and cloning the backend repository.